 - Only take the time necessary to cover the topic; do not drag it out.

-- Get the audience involved by asking for stories or examples.
+- Get the audience involved by asking for stories or examples relating to the topic.

 - Use visual aids as needed to help get your message across.